 Depression Screening for Children

-There are also several tools online that are geared towards parents who are concerned about their children.
+There are also several tools and resources online that are geared towards parents who are concerned about their children.
 In most cases, these quizzes are meant to be taken by the parents on their children's behalf.
-There are also self-reporting tests for adolescents, including tools used for monitoring depression symptoms in teen patients.
+There are also self-reporting tests for adolescents, including tools and resources used for monitoring depression symptoms in teen patients.
 It is important to keep in mind these are screenings and does not replace a diagnostic assessment by a mental health professional.

 Depression Screening for the Elderly